Skip to main content

 name: content

-Notice in the Plugin structure that there is a folder called {folder_name}} and a {file_name}}.txt file that exemplifies how to use Jinja expressions to define folder and file names based on user inputs dynamically.
+Notice that there is a folder called {{folder_name}} and a file called {{file_name}}.txt, which show how to use Jinja expressions to define folder and file names dynamically based on user inputs.

-The contents of the {file_name}}.txt file will be:
+The contents of the {{file_name}}.txt file will be:

 Content: {{content}}